Peter Mutharika: Early life and education

+Legal career

 Early career

 Mutharika received his LL.B. law degree from the University of London in 1965.
 He then received his LL.M. and J.S.D. degrees from Yale University in 1966 and 1969 respectively.
 Mutharika has been admitted to the bar in Tanzania as a professional lawyer since 1971.
-As a professor, he has taught at University of Dar es Salaam (Tanzania), Haile Selassie University (Ethiopia), Rutgers University (USA), the United Nations Institute for Training and Research Program for Foreign Service Officers from Africa and Asia at Makerere University (Uganda), and for 37 years at Washington University (USA), and has served as an Academic Visitor at the London School of Economics (UK).
+As a professor, he has taught at University of Dar es Salaam (Tanzania), Haile Selassie University (Ethiopia), Rutgers University (USA), the United Nations Institute for Training and Research Program for Foreign Service Officers from Africa and Asia at Makerere University (Uganda), and for 37 years at Washington University in St. Louis, and has served as an Academic Visitor at the London School of Economics.
 He also served as advisor to the American Bar Association's Rule of Law initiative for Africa.

 Late career

-He assisted as an advisor in the campaign for his brother, Bingu wa Mutharika, for re-election as President in 2009.
+He assisted as an advisor in the campaign for his brother, Bingu wa Mutharika, for re-election as president in 2009.
 In 1995 he argued for limiting presidential powers in Malawi.
 He then entered Malawian politics where he became a Minister in a cabinet he helped to create.
 He also continued to serve as an adviser to the President until the President's death in 2012 in issues of foreign and domestic policy.